Dr. Neelam Ehsan

 PROFILE SUMMARY

-Dr. Neelam Ehsan is an Associate Professor in the department of Clinical Psychology Shifa Tameer-e- Millat.
-Before this assignment, she served as Assistant Professor in Psychology Department of International Islamic University, Islamabad from July 2017 to June 2022.
-She has done her M.Sc.
-Psychology with distinction from Peshawar University and Ph.D. on “Psychological Impact of Terrorism on Internally Displaced Women” from Shaheed Benazir Bhutto Women University, Peshawar.
-Her Teaching career started in 2007 as Head Mistress at PAF Base Minhas Montessori, Kamra Cantt.
-While teaching in Psychology started from 2010 as a contract lecturer in Shaheed Benazir Bhutto Women University (SBBWU), Peshawar and later was made permanent faculty member in the same university in 2013.
-She completed her Ph.D. in April 2016 and immediately after that, was appointed as the Head of Psychology Department SBBWU, Peshawar.
-She has completed and is supervising numerous M Phil, MS and Ph.D.
-Scholars for their theses in the field of Social Psychology, Clinical Psychology, Educational Psychology, Psychological testing and Islamic Perspectives in Psychology.
+She has completed her M.Sc. in Psychology with distinction from Psychology Department, University of Peshawar and Ph.D. on “Psychological Impact of Terrorism on Internally Displaced Women” from Shaheed Benazir Bhutto Women University, Peshawar.
+As a cross faculty member, she has received several trainings in Diagnosis and Psychological Assessments and Family and couple therapy from Southern Methodist University, Dallas, Texas, USA under the MOU between Shaheed Benazir Bhutto Women University Peshawar (SBBWU) and Southern Methodist University (SMU) Dallas, Texas, USA.
+She completed her Ph.D. in April 2016 and immediately after that, was appointed as the Head of Psychology Department, SBBWU Peshawar.
+She has successfully supervised and is supervising numerous M Phil, MS and Ph.D.
+Scholars for the theses in the field of Social Psychology, Clinical Psychology, Educational Psychology, Psychological testing & Measurement and Islamic Perspectives in Psychology.
+She is author of various national and international publications in the field of psychology.

 QUALIFICATION

-Ph.D.
+MPhil leading to Ph.D.
 Psychology Shaheed Benazir Bhutto Women University, Peshawar 2016

 M.Sc.
 Psychology Dept of Psychology, Peshawar University 2005